JulienSchoener/travelplanner/README.md

 # 🌍 Travel Planner ✈️

 Welcome to Travel Planner, your new travel companion!
 It's your personal schedule assistant in one place.
 Say goodbye to the stress of juggling multiple apps and websites.
-Your flights, hotel bookings, and meetings with business partners can now all be managed seamlessly from one central location.
+Your flights, hotel bookings, and meetings can now all be managed seamlessly from one central location and shared with business partners.

 ## 🚀 Features